 Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 Like any online service, your API users expect high availability and good performance.
 This also means one customer should not be able to starve another customer’s access to your API.
 Adding rate limiting is a defensive measure which can protect your API from being overwhelmed with requests and improve general availability.
+Certain API requests are rate limited to manage usage effectively.
 Similarly, adding quota management also ensures customers stay within their contract terms and obligations ensuring you’re able to monetize your API.
+Software applications are used to monitor API requests and enforce rate limits, ensuring optimal system performance.
+This is even more important for Data and GenAI APIs where cost of an API can be high and part of your COGS (Cost of Goods Sold).
 Without quota management, a customer could easily use far more resources than their plan allows even if they stay within your overall server rate limits.
 Yet, incorrect implementations can cause customers to become angry due to their requests not working as expected.
 Worst, a bad rate limiting implementation could fail itself causing all requests to be rejected.
+The 429 error is a common result of such failures, indicating that too many requests have been sent in a given amount of time.
 This guide walks through different types of rate limits and quotas.
 Then, it walks through ways to set up rate limiting that protects your API without making customers angry.

 How do rate limit and quotas works